 Honouring Their Stories is Louise's first recording.
 This single CD album has Louise sharing the stories of four of her many mentors, in an effort to honour their teachings and their legacies.

 You can learn more about Louise and this recording in a podcast created to accompany the album.
 The podcast is called The Wealth of Elders and was produced by David Merleau, Marion Gruner, Susan Charters, Murray McGregor, and Ruth Danziger.
-It's available as a free download from CD Baby and you'll find it along with the rest of her album for sale at this link.
+You can listen to it here.

 *Sale price!
 CD is regularly $15.
 Sale ends December 16th!
 We cannot assure Christmas delivery on orders made after December 10th.